1976 Pacific hurricane season: Other systems

 There were four tropical depressions during the 1976 season.
 The first lasted from June 1–3 over the open eastern Pacific.
 The second existed from June 28–30, originating in the Gulf of Tehuantepec and making landfall near Salina Cruz, Oaxaca, before dissipating.
-The third occurred from August 7–8 in the far western reaches of the East pacific while the fourth and final depression survived from August 16–19 well southwest of Baja California.
+The third occurred from August 7–8 in the far western reaches of the East pacific while the fourth and final depression was active from August 16–19 well southwest of Baja California.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1976.
-It is the same list used in the 1972 season.
-No names were retired from this list.
-However, as modern naming began in 1978, this is the last time this list was used, though names Estelle, Fernanda, Madeline, Pauline, Tara and Willa were recycled into modern naming list.
-Names that were not assigned are marked in gray.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1976.
+It was the same list used for the 1972 season.
+No names were retired following the season; however, an overhaul of the naming system in 1978 to include male names resulted in this list being discarded.

-The central Pacific used names and numbers from the western Pacific typhoon name list.
-Kate was the only name required.
+One named storm, listed below, formed in the North Pacific between 140°W and the International Date Line in 1976.
+At the time, storm names within this region were assigned from the Pacific typhoon list by the Joint Typhoon Warning Center on Guam.
+Named storms in the table above that crossed into the area during the season are noted (*).